ualsbombe/language_electrified/README.md

 To give newcomers to the electro- and magnetoencephalography fields a practical introduction to coding.

 ## Installation
+1) Go to the folder where you want to keep the analysis-related filed (scripts, figures and data)
+2) Download and run _create_paths.sh_
+3)

 ## Licence
 CC BY 4.0